Over 1 day

 Install the Risers and Treads

-- Use a circular saw to cut the risers to length of each tread.
+- Use a circular saw to cut the risers to length and width, if applicable, of each tread.

 - As you install one riser, position and fasten the corresponding tread.